-In order for your child to do their very best, it is important that they are always in school on time, attendance is very good and that few school days are missed.
+In order for your child to do their very best, it is important that they attend School on time, their attendance is good and that few school days are missed.

 Short term absence

-There will be times when children are unwell or have health appointments.
+There will be times when learners are unwell or have health appointments.

 School must be told of the reason for these absences, either in writing or by phone on the first day of absence.
 Appointments should, where possible, be arranged for out of school hours, school also require a copy of the appointment card/letter.
 If absence is persistent the Education Welfare Officer will be involved in supporting the family to improve attendance.